vishalcloudyuga/dcos-docs/1.8/usage/jobs/getting-started.md

 dcos job schedule show <job-id>
 ```

-# Metronome API
+# Jobs API

 You can also create and administer jobs via the API.
 [View the full API here](http://dcos.github.io/metronome/docs/generated/api.html).

 **Note:** The DC/OS CLI and web interface support a combined JSON format (accessed via the `/v0` endpoint) that allows you to specify a schedule in the job descriptor.
-To schedule a job via the API, use two calls: one to add a schedule-only JSON and another that adds the job and references the schedule in the `schedules:id` parameter.
+To [schedule a job via the API](#add-sched), use two calls: one to add an unscheduled job and another to add a schedule to the job.

 ## Add a Job